suriyun-production/mmorpg-kit-docs/docs/pages/021-in-app-purchasing.md

 #### How to create Cash Shop Item

-You can create new cash shop item by right click in **Project** tab select
+You can create new cash shop item by right click in `Project` window select
 **Create -> Create CashShop -> CashShopItem**

 ![](https://cdn-images-1.medium.com/max/1600/1*RvGtZZgMcWtuBVwiFwi00g.png)